Accessing specialist support from Children's Integrated Therapy Service

 No referral is needed for universal and targeted support, which can be accessed by anyone working with the child or young person.
 These services include support via our website resources and training videos.
 Specialist support can be accessed by making a referral to the service.

-To help you to get the right level of support, please follow our 3-step process:
+To help you to get the right level of support, please follow our three step process:

 1. Access our universal and targeted support offer

-• Please choose from one of the seven pathways.
+• Visit our areas of support page.
 On each page you will find short videos and longer training videos as well as resources and links to help children and young people progress with their learning and development.
 Please watch appropriate videos and implement recommended strategies.

 • If your child/young person is of school age, we recommend that you discuss your concerns with your child’s SENCo.
 They will be able to advise you of what is already in place to support your child’s development.